vercel/nextjs-subscription-payments/README.md

 ### Create product and pricing information

 For Stripe to automatically bill your users for recurring payments, you need to create your product and pricing information in the [Stripe Dashboard](https://dashboard.stripe.com/test/products).
-When you create or update your product and price information, the changes are automatically synced with your Supabase database, as long as the webhook is configured correctly as described above.
+When you create or update your product and price information, the changes are automatically synced with your Supabase database, as long as the webhook is configured correctly (the webhook creation is part of deploying to vercel, the webhook endpoint is configured at the `/api/webhooks` path).

 Stripe Checkout currently supports pricing plans that bill a predefined amount at a specific interval.
 More complex plans (e.g. different pricing tiers or seats) are not yet supported.